 The request for nominations is generally announced in March of each year.

-We are pleased to announce that this year’s recipient of the Chancellor’s Affirmative Action Award is the President’s Advisory Committee on Diversity Affairs, University of Pittsburgh, Greensburg Campus.
+We are pleased to announce the Department of Bioengineering in the Swanson School of Engineering as this year's recipient of the University of Pittsburgh Chancellor's Affirmative Action Award.
 The Affirmative Action Award is presented annually to an outstanding University program area or individual that has made a significant contribution in the increase of access to and full participation in all aspects of University functions by minorities and women and those who have been declared members of protected classes by executive orders, legislation or court decisions.

 - Preventing Sexual Harassment Course